vlstill/tedi/verification.md

     \cite{Alglave2010_fences}.
 C/goto-programs.

 *   \cite{Bouajjani2015} -- introduces TSO lazily by iterative refinement, not complete but should eventually find all errors.
 Based on robustness checker of \cite{Bouajjani2013}.
 Special language, tool \textsc{Trencher}.

+*     \cite{Abdulla2012} -- encoding of NSW to hierarchical store buffers +
+      history buffer, decidability proof without direct algorithm

+*   \cite{Linden2010} -- TSO, buffers represented by automata, without buffer bounds, cycle iteration acceleration (for cycles involving changes in only one SB), uses sleep set POR which actually looks reasonable and aplicable to DIVINE due to crude definition of independence, verifies modified Promela, standalone implementation in Java.
+It is not clear if the algorithm is guaranteed to terminate.

+*   \cite{Atig2011} --